-You can monitor the status of a $\mathsf{CPU}$ , including information about process and interrupt bindings.
+You can monitor the status of a CPU, including information about shielding and process and interrupt bindings.
+If you have the appropriate privileges, you can set shielding and hyper-threading attributes for each CPU.

-System monitoring and tuning
+• System monitoring and tuning

 With the system activity panels, you can monitor: